AbzoX/ci.ant/README.md

 | fileset | Location of multiple applications to be deployed.
 See [fileset attribute in Apache Ant](http://ant.apache.org/manual/Types/fileset.html). | Yes, only when the `file` attribute is not specified.|
 | timeout| Waiting time before the deployment completes successfully.
 The default value is 30 seconds.
 The unit is milliseconds. | No |

+If the dropins monitoring is disabled, this task will only copy the apps to the dropins folder without checking their deployment.

 #### Examples

 1. Using `fileset`.